elastos/Elastos.ELA/docs/jsonrpc_apis.md

 }
 ```

-14. manualmining
+#### manualmining

 description: generate one or more blocks manually
+parameters:

 | name | type | description |
 | ---- | ---- | ----------- |
 | count | integer | count of blocks |